Back Pain Specialists

 Back Pain Regions

-Back pain isn't limited to just one location or spinal region; it can be experienced in three distinct areas: upper, middle, and lower back.
+Back pain isn't limited to just one location or spinal region; it can be experienced in three distinct areas, which are the upper, middle, and lower back.
 Your upper back, also known as the thoracic spine, provides stability for your body and assists the rib cage in protecting your internal organs.

 The middle back, part of the lower thoracic spine, also supports your torso and the organs situated below the rib cage.
 Meanwhile, your lower back, or lumbar spine, supports both the middle and upper back, with a complex network of ligaments and nerves allowing for flexibility in twisting and bending movements.
 It's important to note that pain symptoms aren't confined to just one region of the spine, which underscores the need for personalized care when addressing your specific back pain concerns.